wp-plugins/nashr-seo/readme.txt

 == Installation ==

-1.Upload `NashrSEO` zip file to the `/wp-content/plugins/` directory 2.Activate the plugin through the 'Plugins' menu in WordPress 3.Go to(Nashr SEO)page and post types you want the plugin work on
+1. Upload `NashrSEO` zip file to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to(Nashr SEO)page and post types you want the plugin work on

 == Screenshots ==
 1. screenshot-1.png SEO meta content (title,description, ect..)